iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 > Easy and intuitive in the 1.0 release, but it doesn't always track me, and it never keeps tracking info more than 24 hours.
 Also there's no option to "always track."
 So kind of a fail.
 I contacted developers, and they said a new release is due in late June.<br> :date: __2020-06-03 01:33:33__

 > When working inaccurate... mostly non functioning... and i do not have an old phone....<br> :date: __2020-06-01 22:49:53__

-> It's unfortunate that this app is completely useless.
-And it had a potential to save lives.
-Total incompetence of developers!<br> :date: __2020-06-01 21:15:03__